mattseabrook/v64tng/README.md

 - The RGB values are then used to update the delta frame at the position corresponding to the current pixel.
 - This process is repeated for all 16 pixels in the tile.
 Once the 4x4 tile is processed, the x-coordinate is incremented by 4, transitioning the operation to the next tile on the same line.

+###### Line Skip and Tile Reset (0x61)

+The opcode `0x61` is employed to transition to the start of the next line.
+It acts as a marker to indicate that the subsequent tiles should be filled starting from the beginning of the new line, aligning with the left border of the frame.
+This opcode stands alone and doesn't need any additional parameters to function.

+- The y-coordinate (representing the vertical position in the frame) is incremented by 4 pixels, equating to the height of one tile.
+This moves the processing to the next line.
+- The x-coordinate (representing the horizontal position) is reset to 0, placing the focus at the left-most position on the new line.

+###### Tile Skipping within a Line (0x62 - 0x6B)

+opcodes ranging from `0x62` to `0x6B` are used to skip a specific number of tiles within the current line.
+This provides a way to efficiently move horizontally across a frame without altering the pixels.
+These opcodes are self-contained and don't require additional parameters.

+- Based on the opcode's value, a certain number of tiles (each tile being 4 pixels wide) on the current line are skipped.
+The x-coordinate (representing the horizontal position in the frame) is incremented accordingly.
+- Specifically, the number of tiles to skip is determined by the formula (Opcode - 0x62).
+Notably, when the opcode is 0x62, no tiles are skipped, effectively serving as a no-operation (NOP) instruction in this context.

 #### Notes